cloudfoundry/stratos/docs/development.md

 Some tasks can be accessed via npm, by running `npm script target` along with additional test
 functionality:

+> Note: When using the `dev` task, web sockets do not get forwarded, so log streaming and ssh access will not work - use the `run` task to test these.

 NPM script name | Description
 ----------------|------------